glotzerlab/signac-docs/docs/source/examples.rst

 .. note::

-    A more comprehensive set of examples is available [here](https://github.com/glotzerlab/signac-examples/tree/master/projects).
+    A more comprehensive set of examples is available in the `signac-examples repository <https://github.com/glotzerlab/signac-examples/tree/master/projects>`_.

 .. _idg_example: